Probabilistic Asynchronous Arbitrary Pattern Formation: Algorithm Details

 \subsection{Almost Pattern Formation}

 In this phase we assume that the configuration is guided.
 We have a total order over robots $r_1, \ldots,r_n$, and each robot sees the pattern in the same way in a global coordinate system $Z$.
 In $Z$, the points of $F$ are also totally ordered $f_1,\ldots,f_n$ so that each robot $r_i$ knows its final destination $f_i$.
 The goal of this phase is that each robot, except $r_1$, reaches its destination.
 In the sequel $P'=P\setminus\{r_1\}$ and $F'=F\setminus\{f_1\}$.
-One can see that $C(P') = C(P)$ because $r_1$ the configuration is guided, and we can assume that $C(F') = C(F)$ (if this is not the case, we can modify the ordering of points in $F$ so that $f_1$ does not hold $C(F)$).
+One can observe that $C(P') = C(P)$, and we can assume that $C(F') = C(F)$ (if this is not the case, we can modify the ordering of points in $F$ so that $f_1$ does not hold $C(F)$).